 All adventurous activities - such as climbing, abseiling or kayaking - are run by qualified instructors.
 And volunteers also have to do a qualification before they take girls away for a residential trip.

 Girlguiding has its own online safeguarding policy - A Safe Cyberspace.
 We also monitor our social media channels and respond quickly to questions and concerns.
 We get our Safeguarding team involved immediately if there's a problem.

 If you have concerns

 If you are unhappy with anything about your daughter’s participation in guiding, please talk it through with her leader so that the situation can be resolved as quickly as possible.

-If you feel unable to raise your concerns with her leader, you can contact the local Commissioner in your area, or use our online form.
+If you feel unable to raise your concerns with her leader, you can contact the local commissioner in your area, or get in touch with us.

 Register your daughter

 Register your daughter to join Girlguiding and find out about units in your area.